 Types of Licences:

-One Day Recreation Licence: For Ride Days only.
-They can be bought on the day at the track or with your Ride Day booking.
-You can also buy a Annual Recreation licence from MSA if you ride a lot want to save time and a few bucks.
+Recreation Licence: For Ride Days only.
+One Day licences can be bought at the track or with your online booking.
+You can buy a Annual licence on Ridernet if you ride more than 3 times a year and want to save time queuing at the track.
+Cost: One Day licence $40, Annual licence $135

 One Event Licence: For Competition events.
 Pay for this licence on your entry form if required.
 Cheaper than a full licence if you only race a few times a year.
 Cost: $100